ajaxs-sheep/post-0001/post.md

 Now you might object here: okay, I see your logic, but does this happen in *every* case?
 Do you take every single thing a person you like likes and copy it?
 The answer of course is no. But that's because a simple -1, +1 binary of like and dislike is overly simplistic, we are looking in our examples at the most extreme and isolated cases.
 All of these likes and dislikes could be modeled on a spectrum, with most things hanging around zero, neutral territory.
 The graph only becomes activated in this way when edges start drifting towards the extremes, where people don't just simply like other people but fully model themselves after them, or when people are so hateful of others that they define themselves in opposition to them, and when they act out these mimetic tendencies publicly and often obnoxiously.

-That brings us back to the Trump era and to Trump himself—one such figure who incites in people such extreme sentiments, +1 or -1.
+That brings us to the Trump era and to Trump himself—one such figure who incites in people such extreme sentiments, +1 or -1.

 In our Trump-Coke example, we have the subject—your average liberal, the model (or in this case antimodel) of Trump, and Coke,the object.
 The liberal doesn't like Trump (-), Trump likes Coke (+), and the liberal, let's say, initially likes Coke (+).
 These things may have lived in isolation from each other when neither the liberal nor Trump defined themselves based on their love of Coke.
 But, as the degree of the like edge between Trump and Coke increased, representing not just Trump's surface-level like or dislike of the product, but rather his public association with the brand, as more tales of his coke button were told, and the ceremonial coke was presented that mimetic edge increases in degree.

-So now we have a triangle where we have one strong positive edge between Trump and Coke. and obviously one strong negative edge between the liberal and Trump, as well as a neutral/positive edge between the liberal and Coke.
+So now we have a triangle where we have one strong positive edge between Trump and Coke. and one strong negative edge between the liberal and Trump, as well as a neutral/positive edge between the liberal and Coke.
 So that's ++-.
 Suddenly, the liberal is in a bind: do they continue liking Coke in spite of Trump's public pronouncement of his love for it?
 Or most likely, they aren't even thinking about Coke at all, they just see Trump's association with it and they, so caught up in the throes of anti-mimesis, instinctively form a hatred of Coke.
 And they do not just keep this hatred to themselves...they post about it, publicly.

 ![Boycott Coke social media posts](source_info/coke_boycott_social_media_examples/Screenshot%202025-10-18%20at%2011.00.04.png)